How to Grow Coleus: The Complete Guide

 • In cooler regions, take cuttings from your plants before the first frost in the fall and place them in water to root.

-• Plant the rooted cuttings in small pots and keep near a sunny window for the winter.
+• Plant the rooted cuttings in small pots and keep them near a sunny window for the winter.

 • Come spring, once the danger of frost has passed, plant the coleus outdoors.